-Thriving in full sun or partial shade, the flowers of any pentas attract butterflies to the garden while the red and pink varieties also attract hummingbirds.
+Thriving in full sun or partial shade, the flowers of pentas attract butterflies to the garden while the red and pink varieties also attract hummingbirds.
 Flowers grow on long stalks that will deadhead themselves as they die off, then continue to bloom.
 Needing fertile, moist soil to reach their full potential, these flowers can be used in flower gardens or container gardens.

 Like their namesake, star jasmine flowers show themselves at night beginning in the late spring throughout the summer months.
-When left to grow as a vine, it can reach lengths of up to 20 feet, but when pruned it can be easily trained to grow into a small shrub between 2 and 4 feet tall.
-The star jasmine requires full sunlight in order to thrive, and does well when planted as ground cover, in hedges, along foundations, and can even be grown in containers.
+When left to grow as a vine, it can reach lengths of up to 20 feet, but when pruned, it can be easily trained to grow into a small shrub between 2 and 4 feet tall.
+The star jasmine requires full sunlight to thrive, and does well when planted as ground cover, in hedges, along foundations, and can even be grown in containers.

-Scarlet Rosemallow Hibiscus
+3. Scarlet Rosemallow Hibiscus